rivo2302/Odoo-Best-Practice/README.md

 # Odoo best practice
-In this repository, you'll find all the different best practices of Odoo development, from performance optimizations to code clarity and much more...
+In this repository, you'll find all the different <b>"best"</b> practices of Odoo development, from performance optimizations to code clarity and much more...

 #### Avoid Using Boolean Fields